Conreality/conreality.blog/content/posts/paintball-game.md

 ![ProPaintball.sk arena](/images/2019/feb/bratislava/pp3.jpg "ProPaintball.sk arena overview")
  *ProPaintball.sk arena is located inside a former industrial zone in Bratislava, Slovakia.*

 Our thanks goes to the [ProPaintball.sk](https://www.propaintball.sk/ "ProPaintball.sk website") team for allowing us to test the Conreality Player at their site.
-We'll be visiting the site again for another game in March.
+We'll be visiting the site again in the future.

 The nightly build of Conreality Player is available [at this link](https://conreality.app/player.apk "Conreality Player App nightly build").

 We have a WhatsApp Public Testing group as well, if you're interested in joining ask us on Twitter [here][3].
 [3]: https://twitter.com/ConrealityGame